rsmahmud/Anvil-DA/How to Create a Real-Time Chat Application with Anvil, MQTT, and EMQX.md

 ## What's Next
-If you're a beginner in Anvil and trying to master the magic, you can do so while having fun!
+If you're a beginner in Anvil and trying to master the magic, you can do so in a fun way!
+Try to add  the following features -
 - save the messages to a database.
 - instead of just one global chat, build one-to-one chat for users